Resistor Tutorial Includes:

 Resistors overview Carbon composition Carbon film Metal oxide film Metal film Wirewound SMD resistor MELF resistor Variable resistors Light dependent resistor Thermistor Varistor Resistor colour codes SMD resistor markings & codes Resistor specifications Where & how to buy resistors Standard resistor values & E series

-The wire wound resistor or wirewound resistor is used in a variety of applications and in particular it is used as a power resistor where larger amounts of power need to be dissipated.
+The wire wound resistor is used in a variety of applications and in particular as a power resistor where larger amounts of power need to be dissipated.

 As the name indicates, the wire wound resistor consists of a resistive wire that is wound around a former of nonconductive material.
 Normally the resistive wire is insulated, so that adjacent wires do not short together.